Saving the high street: Using experimentation in-store to improve customer experience

 The next step would be for NET-A-PORTER to test this design change against the original, and measure if it actually impacts their bottom-line.

 Key Takeaways (and Limitations):

-- You should recognise that I don’t have a full insight into these companies’ strategies and user behaviour, so some of my suggestions above might not be in line with their business goals.
+- You should recognise that I don’t have a full insight into these companies’ strategies and user behavior, so some of my suggestions above might not be in line with their business goals.

 - It’s more important to understand the process and reasoning I followed rather than copy and paste specific suggestions.